An Important Disclaimer

 Perhaps we think that emotional intelligence is an inherent trait because some students seem more self-aware of their actions than others.
 Or perhaps we are more easily upset by negative behaviors because the very nature of it elicits an emotional response.
 Regardless, when we discuss behavior, we must begin to recognize that we are discussing another form of intelligence.

 Emotional intelligence refers to the perception, understanding, and management of emotions.
 A single event within your classroom can elicit a unique interpretation and response from each student.
 For example, let’s imagine a student has persistent questions about a new topic in your class.
 They might interpret that you are annoyed, or that they lack the capacity to understand the topic.
 These emotions might cause them to feel frustrated or embarrassed, and in response to these emotions, they might disengage from the lesson or attempt to draw attention to another student in the class.
-To contrast, a different student in the same situation might interpret you as impressed with their commitment to understanding the new topic.
+In contrast, a different student in the same situation might interpret you as impressed with their commitment to understanding the new topic.
 This might leave them feeling acknowledged and determined, and might motivate them to explore this topic for an upcoming independent study unit.

 There are so many variables that contribute to emotional intelligence, and each one manifests as a different outcome for each individual in any given situation.
 Several factors influence the development of the brain, including parental rejection, traumatic memory, and biological characteristics.
 Because of the unique lived experience of each of our students, we can never fully understand the way they process the emotions attached to situations within our classroom.
 However, as a teacher, we do have the opportunity to foster a student’s emotional intelligence.
 This is because a student’s experience in school is another shaping factor for emotional intelligence – and a significant one at that!